Market Fees, Rules & Regulations

 To note, vendors are considered small business owners, many of whom participate in multiple markets throughout southeastern North Carolina.
-It is therefore assumed that vendors are fully capable of the management, required regulations, promotion and advertisement, and conflict resolution of any dealings regarding their products, organization of booth spaces, record-keeping, labeling, communications, and set-up/break-down.
+It is therefore assumed that vendors are fully capable of the management, required regulations, promotion and advertisement as well as any conflict resolution with the public regarding their products, record-keeping, labeling, communications, and set-up/break-down.

 Poplar Grove Foundation, Inc. does not guarantee vendor sales, but shall strive to adequately advertise to the public market operating hours through print and social media.

 No live animals for consumption may be sold or given away for at the market.

 Poplar Grove Foundation, Inc. does not offer exclusive rights to any one vendor to sell any one product.
 Farmers’ Market customers generally benefit from having a choice.
 However, Poplar Grove Foundation, Inc. reserves the right to limit entries to avoid excessive replication/duplicate products in any one category.